kinecosystem/kin-ecosystem-sdk-docs/docs/jwt.md

 The integrating application should provide the Kin team with one or more public signature keys and its corresponding keyID.
 The application will receive a JWT issuer identifier (ISS key) also called an app-id which uniquely identifies your app.

+Go to [jwt.io](https://jwt.io) to learn more about the JWT standard.

+> **NOTE:** It's important to generate the JWT Tokens and store the JWT private keys at your server side only.
+> The purpose of JWT is to establish a trusted communication between Kin server and your application server without relaying solely on the client.
+> The client should not be allowed to request earn/spend without your server authorization, thus, the client should not keep the private keys and signs JWT tokens.
+The sample app does that only for the sake of simplification and serves as an example of client side APIs.

 ## Building the JWT Token <a name="BuildJWT"></a>

 A JWT token is a string that is composed of 3 parts: